-- complete EDUC2310 (or equivalent) with a grade of "B" or better; - submit evidence of having passed the Test of Academic Proficiency (formerly Basic Skills) of the Illinois Licensure Testing System; and - 3. submit scores from the ETS Proficiency Profile.
+- complete EDUC2310 (or equivalent) with a grade of "B" or better; - 2. submit evidence of having passed the Basic Skills Test of the Illinois Certification Testing System; and - 3. submit scores from the ETS Proficiency Profile.

 Some schools and/or school districts require criminal background checks in advance of any field experience undertaken by teacher preparation candidates in school settings.
 Candidates may be required to comply with these requirements.
 Consult with your advisor for information concerning the related GSU policies and procedures.